 On February 18, 2016, Helio announced that both Helio and Damara agreed transfer their respective interests in the DGP into Osino Resources Corp. ("Osino"), a privately held corporation.
 Damara and Helio agreed to cancel the earn in agreement established under the March 27, 2014 LOI.
 Helio subsequently agreed to assign a portion of its interest in Osino to a third party in exchange for a cash payment of \$456,000.
 After assignment, Helio initially owned 30.25% of the shares of Osino, and Damara initially owned 22% of the shares of Osino, prior to concluding any financing of Osino.
 The transaction's closing was announced on May 31, 2016.
-Osino advises that Helio now owns 13.3% of Osino's issued capital due to Osino having issued additional shares.
+Osino previously advised Helio that its ownership percentage had been reduced to 13.3% of Osino's issued capital due to Osino having issued additional shares.